Prefix-bounded matrices: The intersection of two g-polymatroids with a box and a plank

-\Remark {\em It is a known fact that the intersection of two g-polymatroids with a box and a plank can be obtained as the projection of a submodular flow polyhedron, and such a projection is also known to be a submodular flow polyhedron.
+\begin{remark} The concept of submodular flows was first introduced and investigated by Edmonds and Giles~\cite{edmonds1977min}.
+It is a known fact that the intersection of two g-polymatroids with a box and a plank can be obtained as the projection of a submodular flow polyhedron, and such a projection is also known to be a submodular flow polyhedron.

 Since there are (combinatorial) strongly polynomial algorithms for deciding whether a submodular flow polyhedron is empty or not, and, in the latter case, also for computing a cheapest submodular flow, it follows that the problems concerning the intersection of two g-polymatroids are algorithmically tractable.
 In the next sections, we consider only the special case when both g-polymatroids are laminar.
-In this case, the feasibility and optimization problems can be solved via standard network flow algorithms, see Section~\ref{aramokkal}. $\bullet $ }\eRe
+In this case, the feasibility and optimization problems can be solved via standard network-flow algorithms, see Section~\ref{sec:circulation}. $\bullet$ \end{remark}

 It is known that while a single g-polymatroid admits the integer decomposition property, the same does not generally hold for the intersection of two g-polymatroids.
 However, in the special case of laminar g-polymatroids, the situation is more favorable.
 Recall that the intersection of a laminar g-polymatroid with a box and a plank yields another laminar g-polymatroid, and that the intersection of two laminar g-polymatroids can be described by a linear inequality system with a totally unimodular constraint matrix.
-Therefore, Proposition~\ref{strong-Cara} directly yields the following result.

-\Corollary The intersection of two laminar g-polymatroids (in particular, two prefix-bounded g-polymatroids) with a box and a plank admits the sign-consistent integer Carath\'eodory property, and hence also the sign-consistent integer decomposition property. \FBOX \eCo
+Therefore, Proposition~\ref{prop:strong-Cara} directly yields the following result. \begin{corollary} The intersection of two laminar g-polymatroids (in particular, prefix-bounded g-polymatroids) with a box and a plank admits the sign-consistent integer Carath\'eodory property, and hence also the sign-consistent integer decomposition property. \FBOX \end{corollary}

-Note that a sign-consistent integer decomposition can be found in strongly polynomial time via standard network flow algorithms.
+Note that a sign-consistent integer decomposition can be found in strongly polynomial time via standard network-flow algorithms.